Vyomkhurana/Samsung-Memory-Lens/AUTHOR.md

 ## About This Project

-This is a comprehensive Flutter mobile application with voice-driven image search capabilities, developed entirely by Vyom Khurana.
+This is a comprehensive Flutter mobile application with voice-driven image search capabilities, developed by Vyom Khurana.

 ## Project Ownership